 To properly lay out the book’s pages, you need to know the limits regarding image area, margins, gutter, bleeds, and trim size.

 The image area is the section of the book page that can be printed.
 The image area of each page of your book must be within consistent and clearly defined margins.
 All text, page numbers, running headers, and artwork must be contained within this image area.

 The example shown has our standard margins of 1/2” all around, with the exception of the binding edge (gutter), which is 5/8”.

 The trim size is the final size of the bound book, after the final trim has been made.
 Our standard trim sizes for non-bleed finished bound books are: 8.5″ x 11″, 7″ x 10″, 6″ x 9″, 5.5″ x 8.5″.

 A bleed is any printed area that runs off the edge of a book’s page.
 For the book’s text pages or cover, the bleed must extend beyond the trim area by at least 1/8”.
 For photographs, extend the bleed beyond the trim area by at least 1/4” to allow for trim and spine thickness variations.

-Odd numbered pages are normally on the Right-hand page.
-Even numbered pages are normally on the Left-hand page.
-Page numbers can be placed at the top or bottom of the page, either on the left, right, or center of the page.
+Odd numbered pages are normally on the right-hand page.
+Even numbered pages are normally on the left-hand page.
+Page numbers can be placed at the top or the bottom of the page, and either on the left, right, or center of the page.

 A font is a collection of letters with a unique and common design consisting of capital and lowercase, in roman, italic, numerals, and special characters.

-As you can see, the choice of font and style is very important.
+As you can see here, the choice of font and style is very important.